EmbeddedMan/history/readme.txt

 * Empty          -- empty project to hold places for header files, etc., outside of Link Order

-51jm128.mcp (for CW6.2):
+flexis.mcp (for CW6.2):

 * Skeleton 51jm128 -- skeleton code to run on an MCF51JM128, with USB host and device drivers (source code)
 * Skeleton Badge   -- skeleton code to run on a Badge Board, with USB host and device drivers (source code)

+hcs12.mcp (for CW 4.7)

 pic32.mcw (for MPLAB8.1):

-* pic32.mcp        -- skeleton code to run on a PIC32MX4, with USB host
+* pic32.mcp        -- skeleton code to run on a PIC32MX3/4, with USB host
                       and device drivers (source code)

 Note that the remaining targets are private, with no source code provided.